AArashev/bank-marketing-prediction/README.md

 # bank-marketing-prediction
-Predicting Bank Marketing Campaign Outcomes Using Classification and Regression Models".
+"Predicting Bank Marketing Campaign Outcomes Using Classification and Regression Models.Analyze the customer segmentation with Clustering "